iterative/dvc.org/static/docs/command-reference/import.md

 the imported data e.g. `data.txt.dvc` – similar to having used `dvc run` to generate the same output.

-DVC supports [DVC-files](/doc/user-guide/dvc-file-format) which refer to data in an external DVC repository (hosted on a Git server).
+DVC supports [DVC-files](/doc/user-guide/dvc-file-format) that refer to data in an external DVC repository (hosted on a Git server).
 In such a DVC-file, the `deps` section specifies the `repo` URL and data `path`, and the `outs` section contains the corresponding local path in the workspace.
 It records enough data